pressable/pressable-microchaos-cli/README.md

 Welcome to **MicroChaos**—a precision-built WP-CLI load testing tool forged in the fires of real-world WordPress hosting constraints.

-When external load testing tools are blocked, when rate limits make your bots cry, and when SSH feels like a locked door... **MicroChaos lets you stress test from the inside.**
+When external load testing tools are blocked, when rate limits make your bots cry, and when SSH feels like a locked door... **MicroChaos lets you stress test like a ninja from the inside.**

 Built for staging environments like **Pressable**, MicroChaos simulates traffic at scale—warm or cold cache, anonymous or authenticated, fast bursts or slow burns.